Protein is necessary for an overall balanced diet. It’s a needed nutrient for the growth and repair of muscles, bones and skin.

 If you are a vegetarian or vegan, getting enough protein in your diet is vital when you’ve cut down on the consumption of meat.
 Making the switch and focusing on plants for protein can be beneficial, however, because plant protein also supplies fiber — which animal proteins cannot provide.
 In addition, signs point to less risk of cardiovascular disease when you trim down on red meat.

-Here are four protein-packed, plant-based foods you can start adding more of to your diet today.
+Here are three protein-packed, plant-based foods you can start adding more of to your diet today.

 Tofu, or bean curd, is a versatile food that can be soft or firm.
 It’s made from soybeans, which are already regarded as one of the best sources of plant-based protein.
 With about 16 grams of protein per one-cup serving, it’s gaining popularity as a meat substitute and healthy eating trend for its ability to be seasoned any way you please.